 In addition to her parents and husband, Nancy was also predeceased by her brothers, Pete, Louis, and Tony Ludovico, and sisters, Rose Procino, Ana Ludovico, and Julia Caputo.
-She is survived by a son, Robert L. of Fort Pierce, Fla., and a daughter, Starrie Thomas and her husband, David, of Portsville; grandchildren Justina Sapna and husband, George, of Seaford, Mamie Otero and her husband, John, of Greenwood, and David and his wife, Karen, of Delmar; great-grandchildren Isabella and George Sapna, Kristin Otero, Alissa Thomas, Alison Weeg, and Jackson and Lucy Thomas.
+She is survived by a son, Robert L. of Fort Peirce, FL, and a daughter Starrie Thomas and her husband David, of Portsville.
+Grandchildren Justina Sapna and husband, George of Seaford, Mamie Otero and her husband, John of Greenwood, and David and his wife Karen of Delmar; great grandchildren Isabella and George Sapna, Kristin Otero, Alissa Thomas, Alison Weeg, and Jackson and Lucy Thomas.
 Several nieces and nephews also survive her.

-A viewing will be held at Hannigan, Short, Disharoon Funeral Home at 700 West St. in Laurel on Monday, Feb.
-11, from 6-8 p.m.
-A Mass of Christian burial will be held Tuesday, Feb.
-12, at 10:30 a.m. at Our Lady of Lourdes Catholic Church at 28 Stein Hwy. in Seaford.
+A viewing will be held at the Hannigan, Short, Disharoon Funeral Home 700 West St. Laurel, DE on Monday, February 11 from 6-8 pm.
+A Mass of Christian Burial will be held on Tuesday, February 12 at 10:30 am, at Our Lady of Lourdes Catholic Church, 28 Stein Hwy., Seaford, DE.
 Interment will follow in Portsville Cemetery.

-In lieu of flowers, the family suggests memorial contributions to Our Lady of Lourdes Church, 28 Stein Hwy., Seaford, Del.
-19973 or Portsville United Methodist Church, 6985 Shell Bridge Road, Laurel, Del.
-19956.
+In lieu of flowers, the family suggests memorial contributions to Our Lady of Lourdes Church, 28 Stein Hwy., Seaford, DE 19973 or Portsville United Methodist Church, 6985 Shell Bridge Road, Laurel, DE 19956.

 Online condolences can be made to the family by visiting, www.hsdfuneralhome.com